CVH-Lernfabrik/serverless_plc/OPC_UA/README.md

 [KUNBUS Revolution Pi 3](https://revolution.kunbus.de/) (RevPi) using [open62541](https://open62541.org/) from zero.

+0. Start by assembling the Revolution Pi and connecting the different modules / gateways.
+Since there already exists a great [official tutorial](https://revolution.kunbus.com/tutorials/quick-start-guide/?noredirect=en_US) concerning this process from KUNBUS, this document focusses more on the software site of the set up procedure.

 1. Connect your RevPi Core 3 to the router / network via the ethernet port.

 2. Get the IP-address of your Revolution Pi (e.g. by using a network scanner